Updated Card For TNA Victory Road | 411MANIA

 Updated Card For TNA Victory Road

-TNA has an updated lineup for next week’s Victory Road following this week’s episode of Impact.
+TNA has an updated lineup for Victory Road following this week’s episode of Impact.
 You can see the card below for the show, which airs live on TNA+ on September 13th:

 * TNA World Heavyweight Championship Match: Nic Nemeth vs. Moose